"I ended up tasting my starter during my dessert!"

 Consumer Healthcare Joint Venture

-On 19 December 2018 we announced our agreement with Pfizer to combine our consumer health businesses into a new world-leading Joint Venture.
+On 1 August 2019 we announced that we'd completed our transaction with Pfizer to combine our consumer healthcare businesses into a new world-leading Joint Venture.

 Every day millions of consumers use our products.
 Different countries have different needs and consumers’ shopping habits vary hugely.